 - Aftermarket modifications.

-These will be your most common reasons for an ATV to backfire.
+These will be your most common reasons for a backfire.
 In the next sections, I want to address each one and what you can do about it.

 1. Fuel Mixture Problems